Biographical Notes About Vera Kostrovitskaya

-Written by Vera Kostrovitskaya
+By Vera Kostrovitskaya

 June 1941.
 There were already no more lessons in the Choreographic School – just rehearsals.
 Everyone looked forward to the coming vacation, either in the South or here around Leningrad.
 The music from the radio wasn’t loud, but suddenly it became still.
 Then, the voice of an announcer: the German troops had crossed the Soviet border.

 Everybody immediately became silent.
 What was heard wasn’t penetrating our consciousness.
 We were quiet a long time, but then began the excited questions: What must one do now?